Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 # bookSearchExclude: false
 ---

-# ENA Browser
+# The ENA Archive
 While the
 [official ENA guidelines](https://ena-docs.readthedocs.io/en/latest/index.html)
 for data submission and retrieval across the
-[European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) are very clear and extremely comprehensive, they may suffer from a slight redundancy and require some time to be read and mastered by the novice.
-In fact, even the average user may find it difficult to remember the exact procedures for file uploading from time to time.
+[European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) are very thorough and comprehensive, but can appear a bit fragmented and slightly redundant, thus requiring some time to be read and mastered by the novice.
+In fact, even the average user may have a hard time remembering the exact procedures for uploading and submitting files from time to time.

-Therefore, in case your only interest is in securing and making your RNA-Seq experiment available to the world (and your future self), this tutorial gives the essential steps for uploading a set of FASTQ files (_raw reads_) to the ENA repository through the _interactive submission system_ (aka the _Webin Portal service_).
+In case your only interest is in securing and making your RNA-Seq experiment available to the world (and your future self), this tutorial gives the essential steps for uploading a set of FASTQ files (_raw reads_) to the ENA repository through the _interactive submission system_ (aka the _Webin Portal service_).
 Here we'll assuming that
 1. you have already registered a _Webin Submission Account_;
 1. you are already familiar with the _ENA Metadata Model_ (if not, you can find [here](https://feat-fear.github.io/logSpace/docs/genomics/INSDC/) a quick overview of the great _International Nucleotide Sequence Database Collaboration_ initiative);
-1. Your raw reads have already been de-multiplexed and are in _gzip-compressed_ FASTQ format (`.fastq.gz`).
+1. your raw reads have already been de-multiplexed and are in _gzip-compressed_ FASTQ format (`.fastq.gz`).

 ## Register a Study